 After completing the program, you will be able to:

-- Demonstrate the ability to communicate and work effectively with people in other countries and cultures;
+- Communicate and work effectively with people from other countries and cultures

 Networking & Professional Opportunities